preciousratlhagane/car-insurance-predictor-using-ml/README.md

 --------
 ## 📜 License <a class="anchor" id="license"></a>
-This project is for educational and demonstration purposes only.
-You can use, modify, and build upon it.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

+> For educational and demonstration purposes.
+Data and visuals are not intended for commercial use.